ramokz/phantom-camera-docs/docs/noise/phantom-camera-noise-emitter-3d.md

 **Note:** The layer value uses a bitmask.

 ::: tip Tip
 A helper function also exists called `set_noise_emitter_layer_value()`, where you can supply a specific layer number and then enable / disable it (see setter example below).
-Use this if you prefer not supply bitmask values.
+Use this if you prefer not having to supply bitmask values.
 :::

 </template>